KeyLines supports exporting charts to PDF format in vector quality.

 By default, PDFKit supports 128 ASCII characters and offers a limited font support.
 If you are using any non-ASCII characters, custom fonts or font icons, you need to embed your own font files using the fonts option.

-option takes a dictionary of font files to embed in the output indexed by font name.
+The fonts option takes a dictionary of font files to embed in the output indexed by font name.

 The entry for each font is an object or an array of objects